Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/startGame.md

   When the user clicks the start game button

-  Then playArea module gets triggered
+  Then playArea module gets triggered.